flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 As you've seen in the 'Operating System' section, the console will never run a game right away, it first executes a series of checks that **prevent the execution of unauthorised cartridges** and also makes sure the cartridge is **correctly inserted**.

-To be able to pass these checks, games had to include a copy of Nintendo's logo (in the form of tiles) in its ROM header [@games-dhole], this way Nintendo could make use of **Copyright and Trademark** laws to control the distribution, *clever huh?* (Though courts later voided that control.)
+To be able to pass these checks, games had to include a copy of Nintendo's logo (in the form of tiles) in its ROM header [@games-dhole], this way Nintendo could make use of **Copyright and Trademark** laws to control the distribution, *clever huh?* <!-- Find Source: (Though courts later voided that control.) -->

 That being said, more anti-piracy measures can be implemented inside games, like checking the SRAM size (it's normally bigger in Bootlegs) and checksumming the ROM at random points of the game.